Understanding Your Pregnancy: Week 29

 - You could find yourself becoming more swollen and puffy, simply because you have so much extra circulating blood and fluid volume within your body.
 Your legs, feet and even your fingers may look bigger than they usually do.
 If your rings are getting tight, consider taking them off now, in case you have problems removing them in the weeks to come.

-- Your breasts could be feeling increasingly heavy and denser.
+Your breasts could be feeling increasingly heavy and denser.
 Dilated veins are becoming obvious and your nipples will continue to darken.
 All of these changes are necessary to prepare your breasts to produce milk for your baby.
 Other than not using drying soaps and avoiding general skin irritation, there is no nipple preparation recommended during pregnancy to prepare for breastfeeding.
+That said, there’s no stopping you from following these tips to make better quality breastmilk for your baby.

 - Bending over will be getting more difficult.
 Now is the time to cut your toenails, shave your legs and go shopping for shoes that can be slipped on.
 As the next few weeks progress you'll find yourself groaning as you bend.